I love you too much, Toyin Abraham tells stepdaughter on her birthday

-You’re an Amazing Daughter: Toyin Abraham Heaps Praise on Her Stepchild Tope As She Clocks New Age
+Toyin Abraham Lovingly Celebrates Stepchild Tope Ajeyemi As She Clocks New Age, Calls Her 'My Daughter'

 - Nollywood star Toyin Abraham has taken to social media in celebration of her stepdaughter, Temitope Ajeyemi